Energy Publics: mapping public participation in Bristol's energy transition

 Lecturer at the Morgan Academy

-This project develops a model for community engagement that seeks to involve marginal or disadvantaged groups in locally-owned community energy projects.
+This project developed a model for community engagement that sought to involve marginal or disadvantaged groups in locally-owned community energy projects.
 Community energy projects are more readily adopted in affluent communities, yet this form of decentralised energy generation will be a key component of supplying energy in the future.

-The project will run a series of engagement workshops in some of the most disadvantaged areas in Bristol to encourage people to talk about their relationship to energy and to share their own 'fuel stories'.
-The engagement workshops will use visual elicitation techniques with the aim of creating an expressive space where people can reflect on how energy has shaped their lives.
+The project ran a series of engagement workshops in some of the most disadvantaged areas in Bristol to encourage people to talk about their relationship to energy and to share their own 'fuel stories'.
+The engagement workshops used visual elicitation techniques with the aim of creating an expressive space where people can reflect on how energy has shaped their lives.